-- Document Purpose Key policies or ideas Year Status Notes City of Northfield Comprehensive Transportation Plan Update Plan analyzing existing and future transportation needs with recommendations for updates and improvements Standalone document developed along with 2008 comprehensive plan and its land use principles Relies on traditional metrics such as LOS, expanding capacity based on traffic projections 2008 Update within 3 years Complete update needed Safe Routes to School Plan Guide to necessary improvements for safe routes to school in Northfield Focus on improving Jefferson Parkway and Highway 246 intersection Plan did not include Northfield High School or Arcadia (included in pedestrian, bike and trail update in 2019) 2009 Replaced Emphasis on greenway corridors as a essential infrastructure and part of transportation network is tightly aligned with Northfield 2045 emphasis on accessibility and planning for blue-green infrastructure and natural asset management.
-Northfield Area Access Management and Safety Plan (Highway 19) MnDOT plan for Highway 19 between 1-35 and Minnesota State Highway 3 to address growth and safety concerns.
-Anticipates Highway 19 as 4-lane road to 1-35 2009 Replaced Superseded by Highway 19 mill and overlay planning Northfield Modal Integration Project Study Report Recommendations to improve multimodal crossings of Highway 19 and Highway 3.
-Emphasis on grade separated crossing Foundation for Transportation Investment Generating Economic Recovery (TIGER) grant project 2009 Replaced Seek out new/additional mechanisms to improve connectivity across the highways.
+Document Purpose Key policies or ideas Year Status Notes City of Northfield Comprehensive Transportation Plan Update Plan analyzing existing and future transportation needs with recommendations for updates and improvements Standalone document developed along with 2008 comprehensive plan and its land use principles Relies on traditional metrics such as LOS, expanding capacity based on traffic projections 2008 1 Complete update needed Safe Routes to School Plan Guide to necessary improvements for safe routes to school in Northfield Focus on improving Jefferson Parkway and Highway 246 intersection Plan did not include Northfield High School or Arcadia (included in pedestrian, bike and trail update in 2019) 2009 Replaced Emphasis on greenway corridors as a essential infrastructure and part of transportation network is tightly aligned with Northfield 2045 emphasis on accessibility and planning for blue-green infrastructure and natural asset management.
+Northfield Area Access Management and Safety Plan (Highway 19) MnDOT plan for Highway 19 between I-35 and Minnesota State Highway 3 to address growth and safety concerns.
+Anticipates Highway 19 as 4-lane road to I-35 2009 Replaced Superseded by Highway 19 mill and overlay planning Northfield Modal Integration Project Study Report Recommendations to improve multimodal crossings of Highway 19 and Highway 3.
+Emphasis on grade separated crossing Foundation for TIGER grant project 2009 Replaced I

-Notes As with Safe Routes to Schools, the policy and design principles should be in included in the Land Development Code and update to comprehensive transportation plan while eliminating this as a named policy Recommendations to update ordinances and policy not completed Recommended bike and walk networks had no discernible basis for choosing routes or connecting places Preferred facility approach did not reflect surrounding land use or improve accessibility Include any relevant information in transportation plan update and Land Development Code Status Replaced Partially incorporated Partially incorporated Year 2012 2019 2022 Key policies or ideas Recommended developing design guidelines and review every 5 years Included climate and stormwater management as part of street design I Recommended two-way bikeways as "preferred facilities" (some off-street, some on street, when protection is needed etc.) Purpose Policy to guide the development of Complete Streets Reviewed existing policy and regulation plus recommendations for filling network gaps, updating street types Identified projects in the CIP that can be designed to improve bikeway and pedestrian design.
-Document Complete Street Policy Pedestrian, bike and trail system update Pedestrian and Bikeway Analyzation
+Notes As with Safe Routes to Schools, the policy and design principles should be in included in the Land Development Code and update to comprehensive transportation plan while eliminating this as a named policy Recommendations to update ordinances and policy not completed Recommended bike and walk networks had no discernible basis for choosing routes or connecting places Preferred facility approach did not reflect surrounding land use or improve accessibility Include any relevant information in transportation plan update and Land Development Code Deeply flawed study biased in favor of desired projects which are no longer anticipated Status Replaced Replaced Replaced Replaced Year 2012 2019 2022 2023 Key policies or ideas Recommended developing design guidelines and review every 5 years Included climate and stormwater management as part of street design 1 • Recommended two-way bikeways as "preferred facilities" (some off-street, some on street, when protection is needed etc.) 1 Purpose Policy to guide the development of Complete Streets Reviewed existing policy and regulation plus recommendations for filling network gaps, updating street types Identified projects in the CIP that can be designed to improve bikeway and pedestrian design.
+Analyzes downtown parking supply and demand.
+Document Complete Street Policy Pedestrian, bike and trail system update Pedestrian and Bikeway Analyzation Downtown Parking Study determine if park master reference to this plan) or other policy guidance is (some park plans have been updated without Served as the basis for plans are still relevant proposed bike/walk system in Northfield Needs review to Notes Needs review for compliance with Northfield 2045 still useful 2045 incorporated incorporated Status Partially Partially 2008 2020 Year Key policies or ideas Employed Complete Streets Includes master plans for individual parks framework design of park spaces. improvements along Framework to guide the river and future improvements and Extensive analysis funding guidance of park system, recommended Parks, Open Space and Trail System Document Enhancement Action Plan Riverfront Plan